Consulting Exit Opportunities: Top Career Paths After McKinsey, BCG, and Bain (2026)

 How Timing Affects Your Exit Options

-The 2–3 year mark is universally the sweet spot — enough credibility to be valuable without being priced out of mid-level launch-pad roles (Source: Hacking the Case Interview 2026).
+The 2–4 year mark is often a practical window: enough credibility to be valuable without being too senior for mid-level launch-pad roles (Source: Hacking the Case Interview).

 How to Position Yourself for Each Exit